abhiTronix/vidgear/docs/gears/netgear/advanced/compression.md

         # activate jpeg encoding and set quality 95%
         options = {"jpeg_compression": True, "jpeg_compression_quality": 95}
         ```
-    * `jpeg_compression_fastdct` _(bool)_: This attribute if True, use fastest DCT method that speeds up decoding by 4-5% for a minor loss in quality.
+    * `jpeg_compression_fastdct` _(bool)_: This attribute if True, NetGear API uses fastest DCT method that speeds up decoding by 4-5% for a minor loss in quality.
 Its default value is also `True`, and its usage is as follows:

         ```python
         # activate jpeg encoding and enable fast dct
         options = {"jpeg_compression": True, "jpeg_compression_fastdct": True}
         ```
-    * `jpeg_compression_fastupsample` _(bool)_: This attribute if True, use fastest color upsampling method.
+    * `jpeg_compression_fastupsample` _(bool)_: This attribute if True, NetGear API use fastest color upsampling method.
 Its default value is `False`, and its usage is as follows:

         ```python
         # activate jpeg encoding and enable fast upsampling